 To be sure, the latter is the prevailing model of entrepreneurship in the United States: grocery stores, delis, hair salons, plumbers, electricians, etc. and their contribution to the local economy cannot be overstated.
 However, for better or for worse, the ultimate motivation behind a small business is fundamentally different from that of scalable startups.

 The organizational function of the startup is to search for a repeatable and scalable business model.
 According to Blank, this means that a startup founder and CEO has three main functions:

-- To provide a vision of a viable product with a set of features.
+- To provide a vision of a business idea or a viable product with a set of features in a startup phase.

 - To create a series of hypotheses about all the pieces of the business model: Who are the customers?
 What are the distribution channels?
 How do we build and finance the company, etc.

 - To quickly validate whether the business plan is correct by seeing if customers behave as your model predicts (which he admits they rarely do).

 Given this definition, it stands that once a business model is proven, the function of the organization must shift to produce outcomes of success and execute said model; in many cases removing the agility and innovation that once existed in the early days of the business.

 While both a startup and small business will likely start with funding from the entrepreneur‘s savings, friends and family, or bank loans; if a startup is successful, it will receive additional series of funding from angel investors, venture capitalists, and eventually, an initial public offering (IPO).
 With each series of funding, the startup founder’s equity is eroded, while ownership of the company diversifies.

 Eventually, a startup business venture may cease to exist as an independent entity via a merger or acquisition.
 To a small business owner, relinquishing control would defeat the purpose of running their own business; however, for the startup it may be necessary to scale growth and capital.